How To Setup SSH Public Key Authentication On Linux

 Save and restart SSH server:

-# /etc/init.d/ssh restart
+# or: sudo /etc/init.d/ssh restart

-$ ssh [email protected] -o PubkeyAuthentication=no
+ssh -o PubkeyAuthentication=no username@remote-server

 Permission denied (publickey).